jasa-acs/repro-template/README.md

 suggested.

-1. Provide documentation indicating the language environment and the version was used to produce outputs.
+1. Provide documentation indicating the language environment and the version used to produce outputs.
 2. Use a single package environment for all reproducible content.
 3. Prefer packages from package archives (CRAN, Bioconductor, RForge.net for example).
-4. If you use packages from a code repository (Github, Gitlab, etc.) then use a release version.
-If none is available fork the repository and provide a release.
+4. If you use packages from a code repository (GitHub, GitLab, etc.) then use a release version.
+If none is available, fork the repository and provide a release.

 ### Virtual environments

-Virtual environments like docker and singularity for example, capture the entire computing environment in which computations were performed.
+Virtual environments such as Docker and Singlarity capture the entire computing environment in which computations were performed.
-In general, they are a more robust solution, capable of taking a “snapshot” of a machine including any system-level utilities and external libraries needed to perform you computation.
-They have the advantage that reproducing materials mean running the virtual environment, rather than recreating the programming language environment and may be preferred.
+In general, they are a more robust solution, capable of taking a “snapshot” of a machine, including any system-level utilities and external libraries needed to perform your computations.
+They have the advantage that reproducing materials means running the virtual environment, rather than recreating the programming language environment and may be preferred.
 When submitting these types of environments, the following are suggested.